 Our faculty are editors and on boards of several scholarly journals, and are members of state or local committees and task forces, providing advice on transport policy and practice.
-Giuliano is a member of the National Freight Advisory Committee and contributed to recommendations for a national freight strategic plan, and for the freight provisions in the FAST Act.
+Giuliano is a former member of the National Freight Advisory Committee and contributed to recommendations for a national freight strategic plan, and for the freight provisions in the FAST Act.
 She is a member of the California Freight Advisory Committee, which provides advisement at the state level.
-O'Brien is a member of the TRB Intermodal Freight Transport Committee and the Intermodal Freight Terminal Design and Operations Committee.
+Giuliano and O'Brien are members of the TRB Intermodal Freight Transport Committee.
+O'Brien is also a member of the Intermodal Freight Terminal Design Committee.
 CITT Director of Research Tyler Reeb serves on the TRB Education and Training Committee.
-Giuliano and O'Brien developed white papers used in the development of the California Sustainable Freight Action Plan, and are members of the state's Freight Efficiency Study Group which will provide advisement on the implementation of the Plan.
 O'Brien helps to raise the profile of transportation workforce development at the regional and national levels and brings together stakeholders from the public sector and private industry as Director of SWTWC and through the CUTC Workforce Development Committee.
-Boarnet consulted with the Strategic Growth Council of the State of California the develop a white paper on Vehicle Miles Traveled (VMT) reduction to inform the revision of the State of California scoping plan for Greenhouse Gas (GHG) reduction.
-Painter consulted with YearUp, to address the transportation constraints of geographic location for low income youth as a barrier to employment opportunities.